Deep Learning Based Superposition Coded Modulation for Hierarchical Semantic Communications over Broadcast Channels: Experiment Results

 \subsection{Performances at Varying Transmission Rates}

-In this subsection, we compare the performances of the DeepSCM scheme and the benchmarks when the transmission rate varies from $\frac{1}{24}$ (128 channel uses) to $\frac{1}{4}$ (768 channel uses).
+In this subsection, we compare the performance of DeepSCM and the benchmarks when the transmission rate varies from 0.04 (128 channel uses) to 0.25 (768 channel uses).
 If not specified otherwise, we set the channel SNR of Receiver 1 as $-5$ dB and that of Receiver 2 as 20 dB.

 Fig.~\ref{figure:rate 64} focuses on the case when a 4QAM$\times$16QAM super-constellation is used for our proposed DeepSCM scheme.
-Fig.~\ref{figure:rate 64}(a) illustrates the PSNR performance of image recovery of Receiver 1 and Receiver 2 versus different transmission rates.
-Overall we can observe that the PSNRs of the proposed DeepSCM scheme for both receivers are very close to their respective upperbound.
-Specifically, for Receiver 1, the performance of the proposed scheme nearly coincides with the performance upperbound, the CM trained with Rx1 scheme, outperforming the CM trained with Rx2 scheme by more than 1 dB.
-Notice that we omit the performance of JPEG2000$+$Capacity for Receiver 1, since this scheme completely breaks down under the poor channel condition of Receiver 1.
-For Receiver 2, the performance of the proposed scheme approaches the performance upperbound, the CM trained with Rx2 scheme, and coincides with it when $r$ is high.
-The proposed scheme outperforms the CM joint training scheme by 0 dB to 1 dB, and outperforms the CM trained with Rx2 scheme by more than 2 dB.
-Moreover, the proposed scheme has a great advantage over the conventional separate coding scheme, particularly at lower transmission rates.
+For fair comparison, all three CM schemes adopt 64QAM modulation.
+Fig.\ref{figure:rate 64}(a) and Fig.\ref{figure:rate 64}(b) illustrate the performance comparison for Receiver 1 and Receiver 2, respectively, in terms of classification accuracy, PSNR, and MS-SSIM.
+We first compare the proposed DeepSCM with the three different CM benchmarks.
+Overall, DeepSCM's classification and image recovery performance for both receivers is close to their respective upperbounds.
+For classification accuracy, the proposed scheme and the ``CM trained jointly'' scheme exhibit similar performance on both receivers, both approaching the CM upperbound (achieved by ``CM trained with Rx1'' on Receiver 1 and by ``CM trained with Rx2'' on Receiver 2).
+Note that while being the performance upperbound for Receiver 1, the ``CM trained with Rx1'' scheme performs poorly on receiver 2, and and vice versa for ``CM trained with Rx2''.
+Notably, the classification performances of the two receivers are not directly comparable as Receiver 1 only classifies 20 categories while Receiver 2 classifies 100.
+For PSNR, DeepSCM approaches the upperbound of ``CM trained with Rx1'', performs comparably to the ``CM trained jointly'' scheme, and outperforms ``CM trained with Rx2'' by more than 1 dB for Receiver 1.
+For Receiver 2, DeepSCM's PSNR performance approaches the upperbound (``CM trained with Rx2''), especially at higher rates, outperforming the ``CM trained jointly'' scheme by 0 to 0.6 dB and the ``CM trained with Rx1'' scheme by more than 2 dB.
+The MS-SSIM curves follow the same trends as the PSNR curves, with DeepSCM simultaneously approaching the performance upperbounds of both receivers and outperforming the ``CM trained jointly'' scheme.
+For example, at $r=0.25$, DeepSCM achieves an MS-SSIM of 0.972 for Receiver 2, while the ``CM trained jointly'' scheme achievs an MS-SSIM of 0.954, 1.85$\%$ lower than DeepSCM.